 Consider:

-- Everglades National Park entrance fee is $30 per vehicle for seven days.
+- Everglades National Park entrance fee is $35 per vehicle for seven days, beginning in 2024.
 (Note: Everglades National Park entrance is also free if you use the free trolley from Homestead on winter weekends and between Christmas and New Years.)

-- Admission to spectacular Canaveral National Seashore near Titusville is $20 per car.
+- Admission to spectacular Canaveral National Seashore near Titusville is $25 per car, starting in 2024.
 (Good for seven days.)

 - It’s $25 per car to go to the beautiful beaches of Gulf Islands National Seashore in the Panhandle.
 (Good for seven days.)